Bhagya-311205/SOC_07_CP/README.md

 # SOC_07_CP
-# This repository contains the codes written during practicing the learned topics from copetitive programming.
+# This repository contains the codes written during practicing the learned topics from competitive programming.